Kemonomimi

 Definition & scope

 A kemonomimi character is human first: a person with animal ears, perhaps a tail, sometimes a few feline or vulpine mannerisms, but no muzzle, fur coat, or animal body plan.
-This is the line that separates it from neighbouring interests.
+That is the line separating it from neighbouring interests.

-- Versus furry / anthropomorphic interest: a furry character is an anthro, a fundamentally animal body that stands and talks like a person (a fox with a muzzle and fur).
+No. The two differ at the level of the body.
+A furry or anthropomorphic character is an anthro, a fundamentally animal body that stands and talks like a person (a fox with a muzzle and fur).
 A kemonomimi character is a human with ears added.
 Many fans of one are indifferent to the other.

 - Versus therianthropy: a therian identifies, internally, as part-animal.
 Kemonomimi is an outward aesthetic taste, not an identity claim.